 What is the role of a sibling?
 Is it to be a protector?
 A pace car in the race of life?
 A built-in babysitter?
 A friend or an enemy?

 In honor of Black History Month, I want to educate African Americans on the inequities that exist in health care treatment with the hope of inspiring change.
 Patients need to take a proactive approach to their health care and demand equality.

-Stephen Edge, MD, Alfiero Foundation Endowed Chair in Breast Oncology, and Gokul Das, PhD, Co-Director of RPCI's Breast Disease Site Research Group joined Roswellness Radio this past Sunday.
-They discussed the effectiveness of tamoxifen, the first targeted therapy to be approved for treatment of breast cancer, for many patients with the disease.
-They also give information on how to participate in their continuing clinical study.
+Stephen Edge, MD, of Roswell Park and Alfiero Foundation Endowed Chair in Breast Oncology, and Gokul Das, PhD, Co-Director of Roswell Park's Breast Disease Site Research Group joined Roswellness Radio this past Sunday.